QODIO/ease-doc/Statements and Methods.md

-# Statements and Methods - Ease Templates Reference
+# Statements and Methods<br>Ease Templates Reference

 Statements
 * [for (endfor)](#for)